How to Create a Great Restaurant Menu

 It’s common to use more than one font on a menu, but don’t go overboard.
 A good rule of thumb is to restrict your fonts to three: this includes both style and size.
 Think of it like any seasonings you might use in a recipe—using too many can overpower and spoil a dish.

-Choose a Color Scheme That Fits the Mood
+Set the Mood: Choose a Fitting Color Scheme

 After you’ve chosen your fonts, the next consideration is color.
 The same psychology that applies to the hues you select for your signage, walls, and staff uniforms also applies to the colors you choose for the menu.
 Therefore, if you’ve already chosen elements like paint color, you can use these as a guide for menu color.